adabalap/sharenest/README.md

-# ShareNest: Secure & Scalable File Sharing
+# ShareNest: Effortless, Secure, and Scalable File Sharing

-## ✨ Overview
+## ✨ The Future of Digital Sharing, Powered by Innovation

-ShareNest is an innovative, open-source web application designed for secure and efficient file sharing.
-Leveraging the power of modern cloud infrastructure, it offers users a reliable platform to upload, protect, and distribute files with complete control over access and longevity.
-Whether for personal use, collaborative projects, or business needs, ShareNest redefines digital sharing with a focus on security, performance, and user experience.
+ShareNest is more than just a file-sharing platform; it's a commitment to secure, efficient, and transparent digital collaboration.
+Built on cutting-edge open-source principles and leveraging robust cloud infrastructure, ShareNest empowers users with unparalleled control over their data.
+Whether you're an individual safeguarding personal memories, a team streamlining project workflows, or an enterprise managing sensitive information, ShareNest is designed to meet your diverse needs with performance and peace of mind.

+**Why ShareNest?**

+*   **For Users:** Experience a modern, intuitive, and lightning-fast platform to share files with confidence.
+Control access, set expiry dates, and protect your content with advanced security features.
+*   **For Developers:** Dive into a well-architected, open-source codebase built with Python/Flask and integrated seamlessly with Oracle Cloud Infrastructure (OCI).
+Contribute, learn, and innovate with a project that champions transparency and cutting-edge cloud patterns.
+*   **For Sponsors:** Partner with a project that embodies the spirit of open-source innovation.
+Your support directly fuels the development of a vital tool for secure digital interactions, enhancing your brand's visibility and impact within a thriving tech community.

-## 🚀 Key Features
+## 🚀 Key Features at a Glance

-*   **Secure File Uploads:** Easily upload any file type, protected by robust backend security measures.
-*   **PIN Protection:** Add an extra layer of security with a unique security phrase (PIN) for each shared file.
-*   **Time-Limited Shares:** Grant temporary access by setting an expiration date for your shared links.
-*   **Download Limits:** Control usage by specifying the maximum number of times a file can be downloaded.
+*   **Secure File Uploads & PIN Protection:** Robust security measures, including optional PINs, ensure your data remains private.
+*   **Granular Access Control:** Define expiration dates and download limits for each share, giving you complete command.
+*   **Blazing Fast & Globally Accessible:** Leveraging OCI's global network for rapid uploads and downloads, anytime, anywhere.
-*   **Modern, Responsive UI:** Enjoy a seamless and intuitive experience across all devices, from desktops to smartphones.
+*   **Modern, Responsive Interface:** A seamless and intuitive experience across all devices, designed for optimal usability.
-*   **Automated Cleanup:** Our intelligent system automatically removes expired or fully downloaded files, ensuring data hygiene and efficient storage.
-*   **Blazing Fast Downloads:** Powered by OCI's global network, experience rapid and reliable file retrieval.
+*   **Automated Data Hygiene:** Intelligent cleanup processes ensure efficient storage and privacy by removing expired files.

 ## 💡 Our Vision & Open Source Philosophy

-ShareNest is built on the principles of open collaboration and transparency.
-We believe in providing powerful, secure tools that are accessible and auditable by everyone.
-Our open-source model fosters innovation, allowing developers worldwide to inspect, improve, and extend ShareNest, ensuring its continuous evolution and adaptation to emerging needs.
-Join us in building a more secure and open digital ecosystem.
+We envision a digital world where secure, private, and efficient file sharing is a universal right, not a premium feature.
+ShareNest is a testament to this vision, fostered by open collaboration and transparency.
+Our open-source model invites global developers to inspect, improve, and extend the platform, ensuring its continuous evolution and adaptability.
+Join us in building a more secure, open, and innovative digital ecosystem for everyone.

+---

-## 👥 For Users
+## 👥 For Users: Your Files, Your Control

 Getting started with ShareNest is straightforward:

-1.  **Upload Your File:** Select the file you wish to share.
+1.  **Upload Your File:** Securely select and upload any file type.
-2.  **Set Your Terms:** Optionally, add a PIN, set an expiration date, or limit the number of downloads.
+2.  **Customize Your Share:** Optionally, add a PIN, set an expiration date, or limit the number of downloads.
-3.  **Share the Link:** Receive a unique, secure link to distribute to your recipients.
+3.  **Share with Confidence:** Receive a unique, secure link to distribute to your recipients, knowing your privacy and control are paramount.

-**What to Expect:**
-*   **Privacy First:** Your files are protected with robust security features and strict access controls.
-*   **Full Control:** You decide who accesses your files, when, and how often.
-*   **Performance:** Enjoy fast uploads and downloads, backed by Oracle Cloud Infrastructure.

 ## 🛠️ For Developers